GeneralGuy4872/iwannafly/README.md

 Will add other systems if I get better hardware, Arch 64 being paramount amoungst them

-Right now my dev systems consist of a Netburst Celeron, a K7, a PPC G5 with a dying LCD, and an early C2D that only runs P6 kernels
+Right now my dev systems consist of a Netburst Celeron, a K7 with no ethernet (has rj45 and rs232 instead), a PPC G5 with a dying LCD, and an early C2D that only runs P6 kernels; all of which date from between the late 90s and mid 2000s with full compliment of parallel-PCI expansion bus and "legacy" ports. (the k7 actually has an EISA slot for the graphics card!)